3 African Head Wrap Styles

-Head wraps are some of our favourite accessories.
-They make great protective styles and they’re perfect to cover up a bad hair day.
-Wrap your hair for winter, or a special event with three super simple go-to head wrap styles.
+As Africans, head wraps are some of our favourite accessories.
+They make great protective styles, and they’re perfect for covering up a bad hair day.
+Wrap your hair for winter or a special event with three super simple go-to head wrap styles.

 Prep Step: The prep step is very important, especially if you’re wearing your head wrap as a protective style.
 You will really want to take advantage of its protective properties and moisturise and pamper your hair before wrapping it.
 We recommend the TRESemmé Botanique range, with aloe vera and coconut milk to keep moisture locked into hair.

 This range is also dye, paraben, and silicone-free, as well as low in sulphates, so it won’t strip your hair of any natural moisture.
 Once your hair is clean, dry, and de-tangled, place a wig cap over your hair.
 By doing this, your scarf will stay in place when styling.

 Step 1: Take the desired scarf (preferably a long scarf) and fold it in half.
 Place the centre of the scarf at the back of your head, gathering it in the front of your head to make a knot.

 Step 2: Twist each section of the scarf separately before twisting them together.
 Pull them firmly over one another as you go along to secure the twists.